 With Yoshio (2024.11)

-As a volunteer agricultural corps member, I was sent to Philippines for pomiculture
+As a volunteer agricultural corps member, I was dispatched to the Philippines

 At MSAC's orchard(1973)